How to understand that your system is infected PC? Be alert!

 If you have detected the excessive activity of the hard drive, when the system is idle, it can also be a “bell”.
 Thus, malicious programs are “scorching” by looking for something interesting in the file system of your computer.
 We are pretty sure you don’t want that viruses dig into your files and because of it, files even whole folders disappear in an incomprehensible way for you.
 By the way, pay attention to changes in the appearance and size of the files.

-The strange operation of the system
+The strange operation of the infected PC

 Pop-up dialogs at boot time, especially those that prevent access to computer disks, can indicate viruses.